 Okay... can you BE any more geeky?
 This is what Chander from Friends would have said after realizing we used powerful market research techniques to understand what women look for in a man.
 In reality, just as we used advanced statistical techniques to decompose men's appeal for women, the same techniques can be used to understand product and service appeal - to optimize its appeal.
 Enjoy!

 Forecasting is an art - and most of the times it's wrong.
 However, add a bit of science to it - and you're wrong a lot less.
 In fact, this video shows how to combine choice-based techniques with the Bass diffusion model to give you an impressive tool to be pretty accurate when time comes to forecast sales for new products or product extensions.

 This video walks you through the steps of creating a perceptual map of your products.
 Perceptual maps can help you position your brand or product more optimally and differentiate among the clutter.
 Science comes to the rescue again - but perceptual maps can be invaluable for strategic planning.

 This video is not for the faint of heart.
 We're starting to get more technical in this explanation of how to use Naive Bayes approach to classify customers into segments.
 Especially when those segments were derived from a Latent Class MaxDiff exercise.
 For those, wanting to learn the steps - enjoy.
 For those who don't have the stomach, just know - this is the stuff that gets us up and out of bed in the morning. ;)

 Sign up to hear from us about special market research news.

-We love helping consultants and businesses thrive.
-So contact us, and let's see how we can help you solve your clients' issues, make you look amazing and help you grow your business.
+We love helping you thrive.
+So contact us, and let's see how we can help you solve your business issues, make you look amazing and help you grow your business.

 8 East Broadway Suite 700, Salt Lake City, UT 84111